Writer-Sonic/calorie-counter-ai/README.md

 By using Calorie Counter AI, you agree to the terms of this Privacy Policy.
 If you do not agree with the terms, please do not use the App.

-Thank you for choosing Nofap: Quit Addiction.
+Thank you for choosing Calorie Counter AI.